Integrating Azure SAML with Dialpad

 22. Select Save

-To assign a User in Azure:
+To assign a user in Azure:

 1. Navigate to the configured enterprise application (it's called Dialpad SAML in the screenshot below)